How to Become an Environmental Health and Safety Manager

 |Related Careers||Environmental Engineer|

-What is a Safety Manager?
+What is an Environmental Health and Safety Manager?

 What Do Environmental Health and Safety Managers Do?

 An Environmental Health and Safety Manager is tasked with acting on behalf of a company or institution, specifically with regard to the promotion of safe, professional work practices and conditions that are in compliance with environmental, health and safety policies and regulations.

 An aspiring EHS manager needs to be inclined to detail and have strong interpersonal, communication and observation skills.
 They also should have a thorough understanding of local, state and federal safety and environmental regulations as they apply to their workplaces.
 EHS Managers should also be comfortable working in dynamic environments, which sometimes means being able to work well under pressure.
 This might include conducting incident investigations on severe workplace injuries or being called upon as a witness in court cases involving environmental accidents or employee injuries and illnesses.